 How Can I Help

-I enjoy helping faculty and grad students develop programs for their courses.
+I enjoy helping faculty and grad students develop their teaching skills and working with them to design powerful learning experiences for their students.
 I also keep an eye out for potential partnerships with different schools, departments and centers across the University.Curriculum Vitae

 Eric Fournier, PhD, joined the Center for Teaching and Learning in June 2019 as Director of Educational Development.
 Prior to joining Washington University, Eric served as Director of the Center for Teaching, Learning, and Scholarship at Samford University where he was also a Professor in the Department of Geography and Sociology.
 His work is driven by the conviction that teaching is a core scholarly activity, and helping faculty grow and develop as effective teachers is central to the mission of the university.
 In his role as Director of Educational Development, he plans and coordinates activities and helps to develop programs for faculty and for grad students.
 He also works to build partnerships with schools, departments, and centers across the university.

 Eric is an award-winning teacher and leader in higher education.
 His outstanding teaching has been recognized by The University of Georgia, The National Council for Geographic Education, The Southeastern Division of the American Association of Geographers, and Samford University’s Howard College of Arts and Sciences.
 In 2015 he was named Alabama Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.